Every Day is Yoga Day

-The widely practiced Yoga sadhanas are: Yama, Niyama, Āsana, Prānāyāma, Pratyāhara, Dhārana, Dhyāna, Samādhi, Bandhas and Mudras, Shatkarmas, Yuktāhāra, Mantra-japa, Yukta-karma etc. Yamas are restraints and Niyamas are observances.
-These are considered to be pre-requisites for further Yogic practices. Āsanas, capable of bringing about stability of body and mind, “kuryat-tadasanam- sthairyam”, involve adopting various psycho-physical body patterns and giving one an ability to maintain a body position (a stable awareness of one’s structural existence) for a considerable length of time.
+The widely practiced Yoga sadhanas are Yama, Niyama, Āsana, Prānāyāma, Pratyāhara, Dhārana, Dhyāna, Samādhi, Bandhas and Mudras, Shatkarmas, Yuktāhāra, Mantra-Japa, Yukta-karma, etc. Yamas are restraints and Niyamas are observances.
+These are considered to be pre-requisites for further Yogic practices. Āsanas, capable of bringing about the stability of body and mind, “kuryat-tadasana- sthairyam”, involve adopting various psycho-physical body patterns and giving one an ability to maintain a body position (a stable awareness of one’s structural existence) for a considerable length of time.

 Pratyāhara indicates dissociation of one’s consciousness (withdrawal) from the sense organs which connect with the external objects.
-Dhārana indicates broad based field of attention (inside the body and mind) which is usually understood as concentration.
+Dhārana indicates a broad-based field of attention (inside the body and mind) which is usually understood as concentration.

 Dhyāna (meditation) is contemplation (focussed attention inside the body and mind) and Samādhi (integration).

 Bandhas and Mudras are practices associated with Prānāyāma.
 They are viewed as the higher yogic practices that mainly adopt certain physical gestures along with control over respiration.
-This further facilitates control over mind and paves way for higher Yogic attainment.
-However, practice of dhyāna, which moves one towards self-realisation and leads one to transcendence, is considered the essence of Yoga Sādhana.
+This further facilitates control over the mind and paves the way for higher Yogic attainment.
+However, the practice of dhyāna, which moves one towards self-realization and leads one to transcendence, is considered the essence of Yoga Sādhana.

 Śaṭkarmas are detoxification procedures that are clinical in nature and help to remove the toxins accumulated in the body.
 Yuktāhāra advocates appropriate food and food habits for healthy living.

 On 11 December 2014, India’s Permanent Representative Asoke Mukherji introduced the draft resolution in UNGA.
 The draft text received broad support from 177 Member States who sponsored the text, which was adopted without a vote.
 This initiative found support from many global leaders.
-A total of 177 nations co-sponsored the resolution, which is the highest number of co-sponsors ever for any UNGA resolution of such nature and was passed with an overwhelming majority.
+A total of 177 nations co-sponsored the resolution, which is the highest number of co-sponsors ever for any UNGA Resolution of such nature and was passed with an overwhelming majority.
 “Yoga is an invaluable gift of India’s ancient tradition.”
-The UN declaration of Yoga Day would make people more aware of his surrounding and help him to lead a better and stress free life.
+The UN declaration of Yoga Day would make people more aware of his surroundings and help him to lead a better and stress-free life.

 About the logo :

-- The brown leaves symbolise the Earth element, the green leaves symbolise the Nature, blue symbolises the Water element, brightness symbolises the Fire element and the Sun symbolise the source of energy and inspiration.
+- The brown leaves symbolize the Earth element, the green leaves symbolize the Nature, blue symbolizes the Water element, brightness symbolizes the Fire element and the Sun symbolizes the source of energy and inspiration.

 - The logo reflects harmony and peace for humanity, which is the essence of Yoga.